Pathways to Net-Zero

 Communities are responsible for over half of Canada’s energy use and greenhouse gas emissions.
 As we move toward net-zero, communities will be integral in implementing on-the-ground solutions.

-There are 4,000+ communities in Canada and they are on the front lines of the energy transition.
-They are diverse in their culture, geography, economics, energy mix and resources.
+There are more than 4,000 communities in Canada at the forefront of the energy transition.
+They are diverse with regards to culture, geography, economies, energy mix as well as resources.
 We need to give communities the support and resources they need to implement local solutions that contribute to Canada’s net-zero target.

-The benefits to communities are many.
-Community energy planning lowers greenhouse gas emissions and pollutants, creates energy and health expenditure, and offers greater resilience to the impacts of climate change.
-On average, less than 15% of energy spending stays in the local economy and community energy planning can change that.
+Communities on the pathway to net-zero reap several benefits.
+Community energy planning lowers greenhouse gas emissions and pollutants, creates energy and health expenditure, and also offers greater resilience to the impacts of climate change.
+On average, less than 15% of energy spending stays in the local economy, but community energy planning can change that.

 of Canada’s energy use and GHG emissions are the responsibility of communities

 Theory of changeidentifying how we will make an impact

 We are proud to present our first theory of change.
 We undertook this rigorous planning and evaluation process to hold ourselves accountable to the change our organization has the opportunity to make in Canada — and to identify how we’re going to do that.
 This process helped us better understand the connection between our actions and vision as well as identify intermediate steps that result in the outcomes we aim to achieve.